Comparing localizations across adjunctions: Induced (co)localizations on (co)algebras

 so $L$ restricts indeed to a reflection of $\calS$ onto~$\calL$ such that the inclusion preserves and reflects local objects.
-If $f\colon X\to Y$ is a morphism in~$\calS$, then $Lf$ is an isomorphism in $\calS$ if and only if it is an isomorphism in~$\C$, since $I$ reflects isomorphisms.
-Hence, $I$ also preserves and reflects equivalences. \end{proof}
+If $f\colon X\to Y$ is a morphism in~$\calS$, then $Lf$ is an isomorphism in $\calS$ if and only if it is an isomorphism in~$\C$, since the inclusion reflects isomorphisms.
+Hence, the inclusion also preserves and reflects equivalences.
+Passage to the opposite category yields~(b). \end{proof}